Is there such a thing as over-brushing?

 Can you over-brush or brush your teeth too often?

 It is perfectly possible to brush our teeth too often and too frequently and essentially be over-brushing.

-As outlined in our article how long & how often should you brush your teeth? the general recommendation, based on many clinical studies, is to brush twice a day for 2 minutes.
+As outlined in my article how long & how often should you brush your teeth? the general recommendation, based on many clinical studies, is to brush twice a day for 2 minutes.

 Fredrick’s Dentists suggest that ‘brushing more than three times a day, and for longer than 2 minutes, can sometimes lead to your tooth enamel wearing down as well as cause damage to your gums’.

 The problem with brushing too frequently is that it can thin the enamel according to Austex Dental.
 This is known as abrasion and can lead to sensitivity issues.

 Many of us brush to freshen up our mouths, and whilst that is not wrong it is not always necessary.